 11:25 a.m.
 Closing Remarks were provided by Levin Center Director Jim Townsend

-On Friday, March 22, 2019, the Levin Center at Wayne Law, together with The Journal of Law in Society, held a symposium entitled “Gerrymandering: The Power of Boundaries” with to foster civil discourse on this matter of rapidly evolving public policy.
+On Friday, March 22, 2019, the Levin Center for Oversight and Democracy, together with The Journal of Law in Society, held a symposium entitled “Gerrymandering: The Power of Boundaries” with to foster civil discourse on this matter of rapidly evolving public policy.
 Leading scholars from around the U.S. joined experts from Wayne State University to discuss partisan gerrymandering and race-based redistricting in a full-day event.
 Michigan’s newly elected Secretary of State and former Wayne Law Dean Jocelyn Benson provided keynote remarks.

 8:45 a.m.
 Opening remarks

-- Former U.S. Sen. Carl Levin, chair, Levin Center at Wayne Law; distinguished legislator in residence, Wayne Law
+- Former U.S. Sen. Carl Levin, chair, Levin Center for Oversight and Democracy; distinguished legislator in residence, Wayne Law

 - Emad Hamadeh, editor-in-chief, The Journal of Law in Society